Genivia/ugrep/README.md

            --pretty
-                  When output is sent to a terminal, enables  --color,  --heading, -n, --sort and -T when not explicitly disabled or set.
+                  When output is sent to a terminal, enables  --color,  --heading, -n, --sort and -T when not explicitly disabled.

            -Q[DELAY], --query[=DELAY]
                   Query  mode:  user  interface  to  perform interactive searches.